monyverse/aiautotensor/README.md

 # autominer
 automated bittensor mining

 Recommended to setup a ssh config.
-This will make transferring keys and file easier later on:
+This will make transferring keys and files easier later on:

 ```
 cd ~/.ssh